esseswann/lev/README.md

 Moreover unlike Hasura permissions are also implemented in this way, which is actually more flexible.

 ## Serverless
-The whole reason this library was created is to have a stateless coverter for serverless use
+The whole reason this library was created is to have a stateless coverter for serverless use.
+It can be used in a [serverless function](https://cloud.yandex.ru/docs/functions/)

 ## Status
 - [x] Queries